skonto/odh-manifests/kserve/README.md

   version: master
 ```

+4. You can now create a new project.

-4. Make sure that you have a runtime defined in your target namespace (you can use a [template](https://github.com/opendatahub-io/odh-dashboard/blob/main/manifests/modelserving/ovms-ootb.yaml) in ODH)
+5. Make sure that you have a runtime defined in your target namespace (you can use a [template](https://github.com/opendatahub-io/odh-dashboard/blob/main/manifests/modelserving/ovms-ootb.yaml) in ODH).

 ```yaml
 apiVersion: serving.kserve.io/v1alpha1